hyunjun/bookmarks/scala.md

     * [Apache Kafka and ZIO.
 This article will explain why you want… | by Aleksandra Holubitska | Sep, 2020 | Medium](https://medium.com/@oleksandra_a/apache-kafka-and-zio-af418b4c54f0)
     * [An Introduction to Functional Design – John A De Goes](https://degoes.net/articles/functional-design)
     * [Using Aspects To Transform Your Code With ZIO Environment - YouTube](https://www.youtube.com/watch?v=gcqWdNwNEPg)
+    * [How to Use Thread.sleep Without Blocking on the JVM](https://www.freecodecamp.org/news/non-blocking-thread-sleep-on-jvm/) thread.sleep, project loom, ScheduledExecutorService, zio.sleep
     * Fibers
       * [BUILD YOUR OWN KAFKA IN ZIO – QUEUES & FIBERS](https://scalac.io/build-your-own-kafka-in-zio-queues-fibers/)
       * [Background processing in functional Scala #1 - YouTube](https://www.youtube.com/watch?v=y-rmSgCkBvg)